 MICHELLE: Also so good.

 ASH: Yes, it is!

-MELINDA: More Sidonia, more!
+MJ: More Sidonia, more!

 SEAN: Deadman Wonderland manages to combine the survival game genre with a prison drama, as a young man who is the sole survivor of a brutal massacre is convicted of being the cause and sent to Japan’s Next Top Prison.